-Hold left-hand side of wheel tightly forward against the cam stop and pull backwards the right-hand side of the wheel so that the brake cover plate disengages with the square headed anchor bolt.
-Then, raise the hinged portion of the rear mudguard and pull wheel away from the fork ends.
+Hold left-hand side of wheel tightly forward against the cam stop and pull backwards the right-hand side of the wheel so that the brake cover plate disengages with the square. headed anchor bolt.
+Then pull wheel away from the fork ends.